saif8091/cls_multispec_uas/README.md

 python filter.py
 python score.py
 ```
-The first code snippet performs three types of feature filturing and the filtered feature can be found [here.](feat_filter/filtered_features)
+The first code snippet performs three types of feature filtering and the filtered feature can be found [here.](feat_filter/filtered_features)
 The second code generates model scores at different feature and hyperparameter combinations for random forest, xtreme gradient boosting, support vector and partial least square regression models.
 The scores can be found [here.](mod_opt/model_scores)

 ## **Results**